 Friends of Bruny Is Quarantine Station

-Building /environmental maintenance, meeting and greeting visitors, and installation of interpretive panels are some of the activites we undertake in this historic area.
-There is the opportunity to participate in a volunteer caretaker program where you can stay for a while and assist visitors in understanding the history of the site.
+Building maintenance, meeting and greeting visitors, weed monitoring and eradication , marine debris collection / data and site development are some of the activities we undertake in this historic area.
+There is the opportunity to participate in a volunteer caretaker program, managed by the Parks and Wildlife Service, where you can live on site and assist visitors in understanding the history of the site.

 Where we work

 We work at the old Quarantine Station, 816 Killora Road, North Bruny.
-Follow the flags from the Dennes Pt. turn off and don’t forget to bring a picnic lunch and enjoy a stroll around our New Heritage Walk and view the fascinating displays.
+Follow the signs from the Dennes Pt. turn off and don’t forget to bring a picnic lunch and enjoy a stroll around our self guided Heritage Walk and view the fascinating displays.

 The site is open: